Single molecule thermodynamics of ATP synthesis by F$_1$-ATPase

-{\it Methods -} The experimental setup is essentially the same as that in the previous studies \cite{Watanabe-Nakayama2008, Toyabe2010PRL, Toyabe2011, Toyabe2012}.
-F$_1$ molecules derived from a thermophilic {\it Bacillus} PS3 with mutations for the rotation assay (His$_6$-$\alpha$C193S/W463F, His$_{10}$-$\beta$, $\gamma$S107C/I210C, denoted by wild-type) \cite{Rondelez2005} and other mutations indicated were adhered on a cover slip functionalized by Ni$^{2+}$-NTA.
-Rotations of the $\gamma$-shaft were probed by streptavidin-coated dimeric polystyrene particles (diameter = 300 nm, Seradyn) attached to the biotylated $\gamma$-shaft in a buffer containing 5 mM MOPS/KOH, 10 $\mu$M MgATP, 10 $\mu$M MgADP, 1 mM \PP, and 1 mM MgCl$_2$ (pH 6.9).
+{\it Single molecule response measurement.} The experimental setup is essentially the same as that in the previous studies \cite{Toyabe2012, Toyabe2010PRL, Toyabe2011, Watanabe-Nakayama2008}.
+F1 molecules derived from a thermophilic Bacillus PS3 with mutations for the rotation assay (His$_6$-$\alpha$C193S/W463F, His$_{10}$-$\beta$, $\gamma$S107C/I210C, denoted as wild type) \cite{Rondelez2005} or a mutant with $\beta$T165S, $\beta$Y341W, and $\beta$G181A\cite{Muneyuki2007Biophys} were adhered on a cover slip functionalized by Ni$^{2+}$-NTA.
+Rotations of the $\gamma$ shaft were probed by streptavidin-coated dimeric polystyrene particles (diameter = 300 nm, Seradyn) attached to the biotinylated $\gamma$ shaft in a buffer containing 5 mM MOPS/KOH, 10 $\mu$M MgATP, 10 $\mu$M MgADP, 1 mM Pi, and 1 mM MgCl$_2$ (pH 6.9).
 Observation was performed on a phase-contrast upright microscope (Olympus) with a 100$\times$ objective and a high-speed camera (Basler) at 2,000 Hz.
 The data including a long pause presumably due to the MgADP-inhibited state are excluded from the analysis.
-We applied torque on the probe by using rotating electric field at 15 MHz generated with the quadrupolar electrodes patterned on the glass surface of the chamber \cite{Washizu1991, Berry1995, Watanabe-Nakayama2008, Toyabe2010PRL, Toyabe2010b, Toyabe2011}.
+We applied torque on the probe by using rotating electric field at 15 MHz generated with the quadrupolar electrodes patterned on the glass surface of the chamber \cite{Berry1995, Toyabe2011, Toyabe2010PRL, Toyabe2010b, Washizu1991}.
 The torque magnitude was controlled by controlling the electrodes voltage.